-If you are a competing continuation applicant: Current patients and visits for each service type category will pre-populate from the 2017 UDS data.
+If you are a competing continuation applicant: Current patients and visits for each service type category will pre-populate from the 2017 UDS data, appearing in EHB in mid-June.

-- 2. Project the number of patients and visits anticipated within each service type category in 2020 (January 1 through December 31, 2020). - If you are a competing supplement applicant, include only the new patients you propose to serve via the proposed project. - 3.
+2. Project the number of patients and visits anticipated within each service type category in 2020 (January 1 through December 31, 2020).

+If you are a competing supplement applicant, include only the new patients you propose to serve via the proposed project.

 To maintain consistency with the patients and visits reported in UDS, do not report patients and visits for vision or pharmacy services or other services outside the proposed scope of project.